 Phase 1: Requirements

 During the first phase of any Waterfall project, you analyze business needs and collect customer requirements which you will also need to document.
 The project documentation typically describes each phase of the project, including the costs, risks, dependencies, success metrics, and timelines for completion.
 The Requirements phase is critical to project success because it is the basis for completion.

 Phase 2: Planning and Design

-The second phase of the Waterfall lifecycle is for creating an overall plan for the project’s main deliverable.
+The second phase of the Waterfall lifecycle is about creating an overall plan for the project’s main deliverable.
 First, you ideate the logic of the product, i.e., plan for possible design solutions.
 And then, you turn those solutions into physical specifications (e.g., architectural plans, user flows, website wireframes).
-Depending on the project’s goal, it could be a design of a software system; a design of a building or bridge; a design of a marketing campaign, etc.
+Depending on the project’s goal, it could be a design of a software system; the design of a building or bridge; the design of a marketing campaign, etc.

 Phase 3: Build and Development (implementation)

 The implementation phase is when your project team members turn the requirements and specifications from the previous phases into an actual product.
 For example, a team of programmers codes the website based on the design produced by the UI designers.
 If some critical changes are necessary for this phase, it could mean going back to the Planning and Design phase.